 With so much transition set to occur in Northern Ireland, I look forward to walking across this region to recover the voices and experiences of a previous era with the hope of reminding those who want peace that they must speak out for it now if they hope to achieve it.

-I live in Amherst, Massachusetts, a small college town, where I attended the University of Massachusetts as a young man, in the western half of the state.
-I’ve lived here for 15 of the past 20 years, enjoying the ebb and flow of marriage, the delight in raising a child, the profound grief of losing a child, and finally divorce.
-And after all these experiences I’ve learned one has to keep going in life because another horizon awaits over the next mountain.
+I live in Holyoke, Massachusetts, a former Gateway city for immigrants arriving from Ireland, Poland, and French Canada to the United States.
+I attended the University of Massachusetts as a young man, and have lived here in the western Massachusetts since I was a boy.
+I’ve enjoyed the ebb and flow of marriage, the delight in raising a child, the profound grief of losing a child, and finally divorce.
+And after all these experiences I’ve learned one has to keep going in life because another horizon awaits you over the next mountain.

-Walk to Freedom came about after I discovered the National Civil Rights Museum in Memphis, Tennessee was planning remembrance ceremonies in April to mark the 50th anniversary of Dr. Martin Luther King, Jr.’s assassination.
-I recognized the importance of this moment and I thought about how could I could contribute to this great event.
+Walk to Freedom came about in late 2017 after I discovered the National Civil Rights Museum in Memphis, Tennessee was planning remembrance ceremonies in April 2018 to mark the 50th anniversary of Dr. Martin Luther King, Jr.’s assassination.
+I recognized the importance of this moment and I thought about how could I contribute to this great event.

 I asked myself what could I do to honor the legacy of Dr. King’s ideas?
 What commitment of myself could I offer the Civil Rights movement today?
 How could I pay homage to our ancestors who sacrificed so much for our freedom?

 That’s when the idea of Walk to Freedom was born.
 I realized if I was going to offer a symbolic gesture to Dr. King, move the Civil Rights movement ahead by one yard, give thanks to the original Freedom Seekers, then I was going to walk to demonstrate my commitment.